peterchang2/TicTacToe-Client/README.md

 - jquery

 ## Thought Process & Steps
-- One step at a time
+- One step at a time.
-- Started with what was most clear in my head (Auth api)
+- Started with Auth api.
-- Then proceeded to Game api
+- Then proceeded to Game api.
-- Game logic is too complicated
+- Game logic took a big chunk of time.